Westinghouse Electric Company: Westinghouse Signs MOU with Bulgaria's Kozloduy NPP-Newbuild for AP1000 Technology Deployment

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20230301006144/en/

-(L to R) Georgy Kirkov, Chairman of the Board of Directors of Kozloduy NPP-Newbuild, and Elias Gedeon, Senior Vice President for Westinghouse Energy Systems, complete signing a Memorandum of Understanding for Westinghouse AP1000® technology.
+Ivaylo Ivanov, member of the Board of Directors of Kozloduy NPP New Build, and Elias Gedeon, Senior Vice President for Westinghouse Energy Systems, complete signing a Memorandum of Understanding for Westinghouse AP1000® technology.
 The agreement expands cooperation, enhances energy security and achieves climate goals.
 (Photo: Business Wire)

 "Westinghouse appreciates the partnership and is eager to support Bulgaria's clean energy future," said David Durham, Energy Systems President for Westinghouse.
 "This cooperative agreement sets us on a path toward providing both economic and environmental benefits for the Bulgarian people while bolstering the country's energy security."